CollectorDev/py-ntlm-list-to-hash/README.md

-# Simple line by line HTLM encoder
+# Simple line by line NTLM encoder

-Simple python script which encodes all source file lines to HTLM.
+Simple python script which encodes all source file lines to NTLM.

 ```
 source.txt